openai/CLIP/model-card.md

 The base model uses a ResNet50 with several modifications as an image encoder and uses a masked self-attention Transformer as a text encoder.
 These encoders are trained to maximize the similarity of (image, text) pairs via a contrastive loss.
 There is also a variant of the model where the ResNet image encoder is replaced with a Vision Transformer.

-### Model Version
+### Model Versions

 Initially, we’ve released one CLIP model based on the Vision Transformer architecture equivalent to ViT-B/32, along with the RN50 model, using the architecture equivalent to ResNet-50.

 As part of the staged release process, we have also released the RN101 model, as well as RN50x4, a RN50 scaled up 4x according to the [EfficientNet](https://arxiv.org/abs/1905.11946) scaling rule.
+In July 2021, we additionally released the RN50x16 and ViT-B/16 models.

 Please see the paper linked below for further details about their specification.